 “With data gathered from uncontrolled observations on complex systems involving unknown physical, chemical, or biological mechanisms, the a priori assumption that nature would generate the data through a parametric model selected by the statistician can result in questionable conclusions that can not be substantiated by appeal to goodness-of-fit tests and residual analysis.” – Leo Breiman (2001)

-Most studies use classical statistical methods to formulate regression models for .
-There are several problems with using these classical statistical methods with MST data [2].
-The data , , and independent in order to a linear regression model to the data. difficult and require a very experienced modeler. , data are often correlated in time and/or space, and interaction.
-MST data
+Most studies use classical statistical methods to formulate regression models for MST.
+There are several problems with using these classical statistical methods with MST data, the foremost arguably being their assumptions [2].
+The data are typically assumed to follow a parameteric distribution (i.e. Gaussian), and be (weakly) stationary, homoscedastic, and independent in order to justify a simple linear regression model to the data.
+Also, relationships are usually assumed to be linear or polynomial; rarely are efforts made to incorporate nonlinear effects through truncated Taylor series expansions, for example.
+Although there are techniques that can sometimes accommodate datasets that deviate from assumptions or include nonlinear relationships, they are often difficult to employ and thus require a very experienced modeler.
+For example, MST data are often correlated in time and/or space, violating the usual independence assumptions, and also exhibit interactions between predictor variables that render interpretation of the individual effects sometimes meaningless.
+Such problems are exacerbated by the high dimensionality of many MST data sets and the consequently almost unavoidable cross-correlation (collinearity or multi-colinearity) amongst candidate predictor variables.

-Machine learning techniques have been applied to a variety of data, recently data [3], [4]. machine learning techniques to land use and meteorological data [5], and fecal contamination at beaches [6]. studies used Classification and Regression Tree methods, some limitations. these limitations . the machine learning technique known as boosted regression trees meteorological, anthropogenic, and landscape the source Often good indicators of fecal pollution are land use, season, and meteorological variables.
+Machine learning techniques are a promising alternative to classical statistical analysis of MST data.
+These techniques have been applied to a variety of data, recently including MST data [3], [4].
+Blah et al. (20XX) used machine learning techniques to analyze MST data using covariates including land uses, and meteorological data [5], and Blah et al. (20XX) used machine learning techniques to forecast fecal contamination at beaches [6].
+Both of these studies used Classification and Regression Tree (CRT) methods and found thems promising for MST analysis, but some limitations have also been recognized.
+Fortunately it has also been found that at least some of these limitations can be addressed using so-called boosting techniques.

+In this study we use the machine learning technique known as boosted regression trees to perform MST by relating meteorological, anthropogenic, and landscape covariates to observed in-stream E. coli concentrations.
+Our intent is to assess whether boosted CRT is likely to successfully determine the contamination source(s) Often good indicators of fecal pollution are land use, season, and meteorological variables, and it is our assumption that identification of these variables as the best predictors of in-stream fecal contamination by our boosted CRTmethod is an indication of model success.

 2.0 Materials and Methods